brightwind-dev/brightwind/README.md

 <br>

-For those that do not already have Puthon or pip installed please follow this tutorial, [getting started with Windows](https://brightwind-dev.github.io/brightwind-docs/tutorials/Getting_Started_Stable_Development.html), to get set up.
+For those that do not already have Python or pip, please follow this tutorial, [getting started with Windows](https://brightwind-dev.github.io/brightwind-docs/tutorials/Getting_Started_Stable_Development.html), to get set up.